-As a UT author, you can publish open access at a 100% discount in almost 10.000 high-quality journals, and easily open up your closed publications.
+As a UT author, you can publish open access at a 100% discount in more than 10.000 high-quality journals, and easily open up your closed publications.
 This increases the visibility, downloads, citations, and impact of your publications.
 The University of Twente is in strong favour of open access to the results of its research.
-By 2030, publishing open access must be the norm for all UT authors.
+By 2023, publishing open access must be the norm for all UT authors.

 Publishing is never free, of course.
 But thanks to national agreements between the Dutch universities (VSNU) and publishers, corresponding* UT authors can publish open access at a 100% discount in almost 10.000 high-quality journals.

 * For the publisher, this is the author who submits the publication and corresponds with the publisher during the publication process.
 So for each publication, only one author can apply for the discount.

 UT Journal Browser: journals in your field with discounts for UT authors

 The UT Journal Browser presents almost 35.000 scientific journals.
 It lets you search for (terms in) journal title or scope, and select journals based on costs for open-access publishing.

 The open-access logo on the right indicates the type of journal: